uabrc/uabrc.github.io/docs/data_management/lts/interfaces.md

 While globus is the recommended tool for most data transfers, command line tools are necessary for planned, regular transfers as well as managing permissions on buckets.
 We recommend the following two tools for different purposes:

 1. [s3cmd](https://github.com/s3tools/s3cmd) is a Python tool that we suggest using for managing bucket permissions as well as small transfers.
 2. [s5cmd](https://github.com/peak/s5cmd) is a Go package that transfers data much more quickly than s3cmd, especially as the file size and/or quanitity increases.
+It does not have full bucket management capabilities.

 You do not need to install both tools if they aren't necessary.
 Both are available to install into [Anaconda](../../workflow_solutions/using_anaconda.md) environments.
 Specific install and usage commands for each are given in their respecitve sections.

-### Configuration

-In order to access LTS through the command line no matter which CLI you use, you will need to perform some configuration.
-This will set up the remote connection from your local machine (or you Cheaha profile) to LTS.
-If you choose to use multiple CLIs, you will need to perform configuration for each one separately.

-#### rclone

-The instructions for setting up a remote connection with rclone can be found in [our main rclone documentation](../transfer/rclone.md#setting-up-an-s3-lts-remote).
-In the following examples, `uablts` is used as the name of the remote connection.

-#### s3cmd
+### s3cmd

-s3cmd can be easily installed via an [Anaconda environment](../../workflow_solutions/using_anaconda.md).
+s3cmd is our suggested tool for managing bucket permissions and small, periodic file transfers.
+It can be easily installed via an Anaconda environment.
 Create the environment, activate it, then install using:

 ``` bash
 pip install s3cmd